Australian state sees major spike in cases, hospitalisation | Health

 There were 347 people in New South Wales hospitals, up from 302 the previous day, and 45 in intensive care units, up from 40.
 Victoria state also saw a sharp increase, reporting 2,005 new infections on Thursday and 10 deaths.
 Morrison on Wednesday convened a Cabinet meeting with leaders of Australia's states and territories.
 He later told reporters lockdowns and mask mandates are not being considered.

-A decision on whether the gap between second vaccine doses and booster shots will be shortened will be left to the Australian Technical Advise Group on Immunisation.
+A decision on whether the gap between second vaccine doses and booster shots will be shortened will be left to the Australian Technical Advise Group on Immunization.

-''Providing rapid antigen testing kits for those who want to do the right thing will help take the pressure of our testing clinics while giving people confidence to get on with their lives,'' Perrottet said. ''This will also help people monitor their symptoms and go about their daily activities in a responsible manner helping protect themselves, their families and the community.''
+“Providing rapid antigen testing kits for those who want to do the right thing will help take the pressure of our testing clinics while giving people confidence to get on with their lives,” Perrottet said.
+His state government continues to shun mask mandates but on Thursday announced it would require patrons at business, hospitality and other venues to check in by scanning QR codes to assist contact tracing.

+Victoria moved more forcefully, expanding current regulations to require residents aged over 8 years to wear masks in hospitality, entertainment and office settings.
+The new rules will come into force at midnight Thursday.

+“This is a sensible response which will allow businesses to stay open, bars and restaurants to continue to stay open and major events to go ahead,” Victoria Acting Premier James Merlino said.
+“Masks are a cheap and effective way to maintain the health of the community.
+It's something public health experts have been calling for.''
+Australia's federal Health Minister Greg Hunt said mask wearing and other regulations are a matter for states and territories to decide individually.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)